JIRA Feature Toolkit

 Best for: Converting rough concepts into structured features.

-Fill this out and I'll generate your JIRA feature using the structured output template:
+Fill this out and the tool generates your JIRA feature using the structured output template:

 === QUICK INPUTS ===